arzzon/arzzon.github.io/README.md

 # arbaaz-khan.github.io

 # What is it?
-It's a simple game developed by me when I started learning web-development in college.
+It's a simple game developed by me when I started learning web-development.

 # What's it's name?
 Speedy